Crawfish Bisque

 Notes

 Storage.
-Crawfish bisque should be refrigerated within two hours.
-Store in a food safe container with a lid.
+Allow leftover crawfish bisque to come to room temperature.
+Store in a food-safe container with a lid and refrigerate within two hours.
 Crawfish is very fatty and can spoil quickly, so I highly recommend eating the leftover bisque within four days.

 Nutrition